Can I use Spray Mop on walls and vertical surfaces?Updated 4 hours ago

 ✓ For more control on painted walls

-Atomiser Spray Bottle applies an ultra-fine mist of Universal Cleaner, ideal for painted walls.
+Atomiser Spray Bottle applies a fine mist of Universal Cleaner, ideal for painted walls.
 Significantly less liquid per spray prevents oversaturation, drips, and runs.
+A weighted ball inside the dip-tube means it sprays at any angle, even upside down.

-Refillable bottle with an ultra-fine mist nozzle.
+Refillable bottle with a fine mist trigger.
 Pair with Universal Cleaner for painted walls and delicate finishes.